-Vinyl Windows and Vinyl Patio Doors are not recommended by Lakeside Exteriors, primarily because of the huge performance advantages and “green” characteristics of fiberglass as window replacement.
-St. Louis-based Lakeside Exteriors believe in fiberglass since the other two primary window frame materials are metal, which conducts heat, cold, and wood, which requires much maintenance.
-In St. Louis, window replacement might mean more upkeep for homeowners.
+Vinyl windows are not recommended by Lakeside Exteriors, primarily because of the huge performance advantages and “green” characteristics of fiberglass as window replacement.
+St Louis-based Lakeside Exteriors believe fiberglass windows are the best choice for homeowners since the other two primary window frame materials have distinct disadvantages, such as:

 In order to provide quality service to our clients, we highly recommend fiberglass when it comes to window replacement.
-St. Louis-based Lakeside Exteriors has your convenience in mind, and we do our best to deliver.
+We have your convenience in mind, and we do our best to deliver the best window replacement experience.
 For your home in St. Louis, fiberglass replacement windows are perfect for lowering your energy costs.
-Fiberglass windows, and particularly Infinity by Marvin replacement windows and patio doors have been recognized as one of the best replacement window & door systems available.
+Fiberglass windows, and particularly Infinity by Marvin replacement windows have been recognized as one of the best replacement window & door systems available.

 The following are selected references:

 - Fiberglass is virtually maintenance-free and ensures low lifetime cost to the homeowner.

 - Fiberglass is highly durable.
 It handles extreme weather conditions with ease, is credibly enduring and (as opposed to vinyl) it is friendly to the environment.

 - Fiberglass replacement windows are resistant to rotting, warping and cracking – more so than any other type of material.
 The fibers in fiberglass actually work to contract and expand with the window pane, working as a single unit.
 The result is a minimization of stress, warping and cracking.

 - A favorite feature of fiberglass windows is the fact that they are virtually maintenance free.